treefrogframework/treefrog-framework/docs/user-guide/en/model/access-mongodb.md

 ## Access MongoDB

-MongoDB is a document-oriented open source database, it’s one of the so-called NoSQL systems.
+MongoDB is a document-oriented open source database.
+It is one of the so-called NoSQL systems.

-To manage the data in the RDB, you need to define the table (schema) in advance, but you will most likely not need to do that with MongoDB.
-In MongoDB, data is represented by a (BSON) format like JSON called "Documents", and the set is managed as a "collection".
-Each document is assigned a unique ID (ObjectID) by the system.
+To manage the data in the RDB, you need to define a table (schema) in advance, but you will most likely not need to do that with MongoDB.
+In MongoDB, data is represented by a like JSON format (BSON) called "Documents", and the set is managed as a "collection".
+Each document has assigned a unique ID (ObjectID) by the system.

 Here is a comparison between the layered structures of an RDB and MongoDB.